-Several of our Writing Advisors (WA’s) have expertise that may be especially useful to you, such as knowledge of MLA, APA, or ASA formatting, or experience working with ESL students or adult learners.
+Several of our Writing Advisors (WA’s) have expertise that may be especially useful to you, such as knowledge of MLA, APA, or Chicago style formatting, or experience working with multilingual writers or adult learners.
 They may even be majoring in the subject for which you are writing a paper.
 Check with the Writing Center in person for more information.

 Conferencing in the Core Curriculum